syncfusion-content/blazor-docs/blazor/treegrid/filtering/filter-bar.md

 The following screenshot represents Filter with change in default operator as contains
 ![Changing Filter Operator in Blazor Tree Grid](../images/blazor-treegrid-filter-operator.png)

-## Filter modes
+## Filter bar modes

 By default, filter bar [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridFilterSettings.html#Syncfusion_Blazor_TreeGrid_TreeGridFilterSettings_Mode) will be of OnEnter type.
 So, you need to press the Enter key after typing a value in the filter bar.

-You can also perform filtering operation without pressing Enter key in the filter bar by Setting the filter bar [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridFilterSettings.html#Syncfusion_Blazor_TreeGrid_TreeGridFilterSettings_Mode) property as [Immediate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.FilterBarMode.html#Syncfusion_Blazor_Grids_FilterBarMode_Immediate).
+You can also perform filtering operation without pressing Enter key in the filter bar by Setting the filter bar `Mode` property as [Immediate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.FilterBarMode.html#Syncfusion_Blazor_Grids_FilterBarMode_Immediate).

-The [ImmediateModeDelay](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridFilterSettings.html#Syncfusion_Blazor_TreeGrid_TreeGridFilterSettings_ImmediateModeDelay) property of [TreeGridFilterSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridFilterSettings.html) is used to define the time tree grid has to wait for performing filter operation after completion of user typing word.
+The [ImmediateModeDelay](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridFilterSettings.html#Syncfusion_Blazor_TreeGrid_TreeGridFilterSettings_ImmediateModeDelay) property of [TreeGridFilterSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridFilterSettings.html) is used to define the time, tree grid has to wait for performing filter operation.

 {% tabs %}